 REG_CTOUCH_TAG3 Definition

 31 7 0

 Reserved r/o

 Offset: 0x144 Reset Value: 0x0

 Bit 31 - 8: Reserved Bits

-Bit $7 - 0$: These bits are set as the tag value of the specific graphics object on being touched.
+Bit 7 - 0: These bits are set as the tag value of the specific graphics object on the screen which is being touched.
 It is the fourth touch point in extended mode.
-These bits are the lines of the current frame are scanned out to the screen.
+These bits are updated once when all the lines of the current frame are scanned out to the screen.

 Note: The valid tag value range is from 1 to 255, therefore the default value of meaning there is no touch by default.
 This register is only applicable in the experience of the property of

-REG_CTOUCH_TAG4 Definition 31 8 7 0 Reserved r/o Offset: 0x14C Reset Value: 0x0 Bit 31 - 8: Reserved Bits Bit 7 - 0: These bits are set as the tag value of the specific graphics object on the screen which is being touched.
+REG_CTOUCH_TAG4 Definition 31 8 7 0 Reserved r/o Offset: 0x14C Reset Value: 0x0 Bit 31 - 8: Reserved Bits Bit 7 - 0: These bits are set as the tag value of the specific graphics object or the screen which is being touched.
 It is the fifth touch point in extended mode.
 These bits are updated once when all the lines of the current frame are scanned out to the screen.
-Note: The valid tag value range is from 1 to 255, therefore the default value of this register is zero, meaning there is no touch by default.
-This register is only applicable in the extended mode.
+Note: The valid tag value range is from 1 to 255, therefore the default value meaning there is no touch by default.
+This register is only applicable in the ex xtended mode.

-REG_CTOUCH_TAG_XY Definition
+REG CTOUCH TAG XY Definition

-31 16 15 0
+15 0

+51 10 13

 r/o r/o

 Offset: 0x128 Reset Value: 0x0

 Bit 31 - 16: The value of these bits is X coordinate of the touch screen, used by the touch engine to

 look up the tag result.

 Bit 15 - 0: The value of these bits is Y coordinate of the touch screen, used by the touch engine to

 look up the tag result.

 Note: The Host can read this register to check the coordinates used by the touch engine to update

 the tag register REG_CTOUCH_TAG.